Perlkonig/personal-blog/01.blog/ew-empirical-knowledge/item.md

 ===

-<p style="text-style: italic">This article is part of a series that draws lessons from some of the research collected in Aaron Dalton’s <a href="https://aarondalton.ca/empiricaleditors">“Empirical Research for Editors” list</a>.</p>
+<p style="font-style: italic">This article is part of a series that draws lessons from some of the research collected in Aaron Dalton’s <a href="https://aarondalton.ca/empiricaleditors">“Empirical Research for Editors” list</a>.</p>

 Do you have the curse of knowledge?